 It may also be helpful to have the document translated into the supplier’s native language, which you can do relatively easily by asking help from the quality control company, with this in mind, there are several technical areas that should be covered in any effective QC inspection checklist.

-This first major section should contain details about the shipper carton, any inner carton and any retail carton or packaging.
-Packaging requirements are important for your supplier to reference here, and this section should contains:
+This first major section should contain details about the shipper carton, any inner carton, and any retail carton or packaging.
+Packaging requirements are important for your supplier to reference here, and this section should contain:

 - Packing specification,

 - Shipping marks,